-Our Beautiful Universe Series at The Museum in the Park
+2026 Our Beautiful Universe Series at The Museum in the Park

-Special Guests in Conversation with Jo Durrant
+Historians, Authors and Special Guests In Conversation with Interviewer Jo Durrant

 Jo Durrant is the award-winning presenter of the independent arts and science podcast ‘Jo Durrant’s Beautiful Universe’.
 She’s a highly respected and accomplished interviewer and event chair, and a familiar face at literature, history, and science festivals.
 Jo is freelance but for over 20 years was a presenter, producer & reporter with BBC radio and interviewed hundreds of people, from Melanie C to Tim Peake.